dsuprunov/python-statista-programming-challenge/README.md

 container) CSV file `/app/data/Input_Dataset.csv`.
 <br/>
 <br/>
-If you prefer to use your own PostgreSQL server, please check the `.env file.` The values in it will be automatically imported and used inside the containers.
+If you prefer to use your own PostgreSQL server, please check the `.docker.env` file.
+The values in it will be automatically imported and used inside the containers.

 ### Typical workflow